tibayo1/Leukemia-DL-Diagnosis/README.md

 The major codes of this project was orginally created by Rasha(GitHub username: @gamesMum(https://github.com/gamesMum/Leukemia-Diagnostics))

-Datasets where provide by Rasha in via kaggle (https://www.kaggle.com/rashasalim/blood-smear-images-for-aml-diagnosis)
+Datasets where provide in via kaggle (https://www.kaggle.com/lsaa2014/single-cell-morphological-dataset-of-leukocytes)

-This is spurred to replicate her work and possibly improve it.

 Your feedbacks are highly welcome